-- .1 Section 01 78 40: Maintenance and extra material requirements. - .2 Extra Stock Materials: - .1 Provide two (2) of each plastic lens type. - .2 Provide ten (10) replacement lamps for each lamp type. - .3 Provide two (2) of each ballast type.
+- .1 Extra Stock Materials: - .1 Provide two (2) of each plastic lens type. - .2 Provide four (4) emergency remote fixture replacement lamp type. - .3 Provide two (2) exit sign replacement lamp type.

 - .1 Manufacturer Qualifications: Company specializing in manufacturing the Products specified in this section with minimum five (5) years documented experience. - .2 Conform to requirements of CSA C22.1, and to the Manitoba Hydro Power Smart Commercial Lighting Program. - .3 Products: Listed and classified by CSA, and as suitable for the purpose specified and indicated.